krisvers/kobj/README.md

 # kobj
-Wavefront OBJ Parser written in C99
+Parser for a subset of Wavefront OBJ written in C99